Documentation Criteria for Psychiatric Disabilities

 A comprehensive report should contain the following information:

-- A summary of current symptoms that satisfy the DSM-IV-TR criteria.
+- A summary of current symptoms.

 - Date of diagnosis and approximate date of onset and prognosis of the disorder.